The Cloud (2006 film)

-The Cloud (Die Wolke), is a 2006 German drama film based on the 1987 novel Die Wolke by Gudrun Pausewang.
+The Cloud (Die Wolke), is a 2006 German science fiction thriller drama film based on the 1987 novel Die Wolke by Gudrun Pausewang.

 Plot

 Due to a malfunction in the fictitious nuclear power plant Markt Ebersberg near Schweinfurt, Bavaria, an MCA occurs and the whole area is evacuated extensively by the authorities.
 Hannah's school is also located in the affected area.
-She has to take care of her younger brother on this day, since the mother is in Schweinfurt because of business matters; exactly where the disaster has occurred.
+She has to take care of her younger brother on this day since the mother is in Schweinfurt because of business matters; exactly where the disaster has occurred.
 Since there is no other way to get home to the East Hessian town of Schlitz, where her little brother Uli is already waiting for her, Hannah accepts the offer of her classmate Lars and lets herself be driven home by him and his friends.
 During the trip, the teenagers learn about the events on the radio, but they do not really understand - until they arrive in Schlitz, where Lars' mother drags him out of the car and tells the others that her son can not take them with him because he has to flee with his family.

 Hannah finally goes home on foot, where Uli is already waiting for her.
 Since their mother is at a cosmetics congress, the two children are on their own.
 As recommended by the emergency management, the children want to go to the cellar for protection, while all neighbors are already fleeing.
 There, Hannah wants to wait with her younger brother for Elmar, a schoolmate from whom she got a kiss shortly before the alarm and who has promised her help in the escape.
-In the midst of the panic, the two finally receive a call from their mother: she does not want the children to go to the cellar, because the radiation reaches them there, but flee to Bad Hersfeld with the neighbours, from where they take the train to Aunt Helga in Hamburg.
-But since all the neighbours have already fled and Elmar has not appeared (he grapples with the car at home, wants to hot-wire it because he can not find the car keys of his parents), the children decide to go to Bad Hersfeld by bike alone.
-On the way there, Uli is killed in a hit-and-run.
+In the midst of the panic, the two finally receive a call from their mother: she does not want the children to go to the cellar, because the radiation reaches them there, but flee to Bad Hersfeld with the neighbors, from where they take the train to Aunt Helga in Hamburg.
+But since all the neighbors have already fled and Elmar has not appeared (he grapples with the car at home, wants to hot-wire it because he can not find the car keys of his parents), the children decide to go to Bad Hersfeld by bike alone.
+Uli is killed in a hit-and-run on the way there.